 Of course, the most memorable literary reference is the use of Whitman's elegy for Abraham Lincoln.
 At the end of the movie, after Keating has been fired, the boys climb on their desks and declare their loyalty by saying, “Oh Captain, My Captain.”

 And not just the scene mentioned above.
-Producers estimate about 15% of Robin Williams' dialogue was improvised by the actor.
+Producers estimated that about 15 percent of Williams's dialogue was improvised by the actor.